Chocolate Cake with Coffee Frosting

 - In a small bowl, combine the buttermilk, oil and egg.
 Add to dry ingredients; beat just until combined.
 Add the chocolate mixture and vanilla.

 - Pour into a greased 8-in. square baking dish.
-Bake at 350° for 30-35 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 350° for 30-35 minutes or until a toothpick inserted in the center comes out clean.
 Cool completely on a wire rack.

 I made these for my childen affer they came in from critter catchin, and oh golly did they much these up!!
 Something that I added (for a little cick to the snack) is a dollop of buuter... deeelicious!!